NCAA Bracket Predictions 2019: Sleeper Teams Destined for Deep Runs

 The future NBA lottery pick proved as much in the Ohio Valley tournament when he poured in 36 points against Belmont in the title game to help Murray State snag the automatic bid.

-Belmont is a bubble team.
 Murray State probably wouldn't have made the tournament without the auto bid.

 The Racers rank 40th in KenPom's offensive efficiency, as they shoot 49.6 percent from the floor (7th in NCAA) and average 83.3 points per game (12th in NCAA).

-Note: Editor’s note: Information in this piece has been updated to reflect seeding and region placement for each team.